dgraph-io/badger/README.md

 Badger v1.0 was released in Nov 2017.
 The latest release is [v1.0.0]

 We introduced transactions in [v0.9.0] which involved a major API change.
 If you have a Badger datastore prior to that, please use [v0.8.1], but we strongly urge you to upgrade.
+Upgrading from both v0.8 and v0.9 will require you to [take backups](#database-backup) and restore using the new version.

 [v1.0.0]: /tree/v1.0.0
 [v0.8.1]: /tree/v0.8.1